 At the stadium

 Don’t forget to check the requirements for stadium entry on our COVID-19 guidance page before you head to the venue.
-You’ll need a negative COVID-19 test result in form of a QR code on the CoronaCheck app in addition to your match ticket.
+There may be other documents or items you’ll need in addition to your match ticket.

-Welcome to Johan Cruijff ArenA, the venue for four EURO 2020 fixtures including one in the round of 16.
+Welcome to Puskás Aréna, venue for four EURO 2020 fixtures, including one match in the round of 16.

 All venues for EURO 2020 will operate a strict no smoking policy.
 This includes the use of tobacco and vaping products across all areas of the stadium.

-You can only enter the stadium with a bag no bigger than A4.
-So it's best if you don't bring a bag at all.
-If you have additional luggage or large items, please check the map above to find a Bag Deposit area nearest you where it can be left during the match.
+You can only enter the stadium if your bag is not bigger than A4 – so it's best if you don't bring a bag at all.
+If you have additional luggage or large items, please check the map above to find a Bag Deposit area near you where it can be left during the match.